larrysingleton007/garmin_data_processor/README.md

 - Each CSV is added as its own tab in the output Excel file
 - The summary tab (first tab) includes:
   - File name
+  - Date and time (from the Date field in each CSV)
   - Number of shots (rows with numeric `#`)
   - Average Speed (from summary row in CSV)
   - Standard Deviation (from summary row in CSV)
   - Spread (from summary row in CSV)
+- Summary rows are sorted by date and time in ascending order
+- Uses [exceljs](https://www.npmjs.com/package/exceljs) for Excel file creation and formatting

 ## Prerequisites
 - [Node.js](https://nodejs.org/) (v18+ recommended)